jorgearias2404/GulimaUltrail/README.md

 # GulimaUltrail
 The Marathon Race Management System is a comprehensive software solution designed to streamline the organization, registration, and scoring of marathon races.
 It provides race administrators with an efficient way to manage participants, track race progress, and generate real-time results.
+I actively participated in the development of this application and have added it to my GitHub for reference.